-- 1. Patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health; - 2.
-Medical Knowledge about established and evolving biomedical, clinical, and cognate sciences, as well as the application of this knowledge to patient care; - 3.
+1. Patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health;

+- 2. Medical knowledge about established and evolving biomedical, clinical, and cognate sciences, as well as the application of this knowledge to patient care; - 3.
 Practice-based learning and improvement that involves the investigation and evaluation of care for their patients, the appraisal and assimilation of scientific evidence, and improvements in patient care; - 4.
 Interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and other health professionals; - 5.
-Professionalism, as manifested through a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to patients of diverse backgrounds; - 6.
-Systems-based practice, as manifested by actions that demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care. - E. Didactic Components - 1.
-Fellows in Acute Care Surgery should be given the opportunity to obtain sufficient knowledge of those aspects of trauma, critical care, and emergency surgery to develop overall competence as a specialist.
-Such training is best accomplished in cooperation with all clinical departments. - 2.
-Teaching contributes to the educational process, and therefore should be a regular part of the training program.
-The fellow should assist when possible in the instruction of general surgical residents, and medical students, as well as nurses, and other allied health professionals.
-It is important to include instruction in trauma system design, disaster management, surgical critical care, and recognition and management of surgical emergencies. - F. Clinical Components - 1.
-The program should supply the necessary volume and variety of trauma, critical care, and emergency general surgery to assure adequate training of fellows.
-If there is insufficient volume or variety in the primary institutions, arrangements should be made for an affiliation with a participating institution to correct the inadequacy.
+Professionalism, as manifested through a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to patients of diverse backgrounds; and - 6.
+Systems-based practice, as manifested by actions that demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care.